mdhruvil/webinar/README.md

 - [x] Create Home Page
 - [x] Only registerd students can enter the webinar
 - [x] Create page for alumni to create webinars
-- [x] Create Page to become alumni
+- [x] Create page to become alumni
 - [x] Create page for alumni to view their created webinars
+- [x] Students can't register after webinar is live
+- [x] Only registered stuednts can create webinar
+- [x] Registered Students will see join button if webinar is started
 - [ ] Email Alarms
 - [ ] Make Search Work
 - [ ] Create Question Section so that students can ask questions and alumni can answer their questions.

+Members :

+- Dhruvil Moradiya
+- Harsh Jani
+- Harshil Joshi

+Tech Stack :

+- Next JS
+- React JS
+- Firebase
+- Chakra UI